philiplinden/symbaroum-vault/_Bricks of Symbaroum/Stories/Chasing Ghosts.md

 [[Brother Hank|Hank]] snatched the sheaf from [[Anadea]]’s grasp.
 Her mouth hung agape, staring blankly at the priest.
 He stared back, sweating.
 It only took a moment for the pair to reach a silent understanding. [[Brother Hank|Hank]] and [[Anadea]] hurried down the temple halls in opposite directions, eager to forget the meeting.

 At last, [[Anadea]] laid a hand on the cool iron latch to the heavy door concealing [[Father Elfeno]]’s study.
 The room was bright with natural light.
 Rays of sun cut through the musty air, thick with the scent of knowledge.
 Nestled between the tower and courtyard, [[Father Elfeno|Elfeno]]’s study was easily one of the quietest chambers in all of the [[Sun Temple]].
-It was also, of course, off limits.
+It was also, of course, off limits to everyone else.